There are articles and blog posts all the time about saying no to the things you don’t actually want to do.

 What do you want to say no to this week?

-Heather Whelpley is a speaker and coach that works with women to combat self-doubt, own what makes you amazing, and step into the career and life you desire.
-See her home page or join Heather’s mailing list to learn more.
+Heather Whelpley is a speaker and coach that works with women to master doubt, own their brilliance, and step into the career and life they desire.
+Click here to learn more.